viliusddd/tick-it-off/README.md

 ### completion

-Completion endpoint deals with the mark/unmark of chosen todo for that particular day.

 <details>

 <summary>completion.create</summary>

+Create new entry in `completion` table.
+It will show as checked todo item in that particular day.

 ```sh
 curl -s http://localhost:3000/api/v1/trpc/completion.create \